ACCESS-NRI/Training/docs/HowTos/GitAndGitHub/basics.md

-Git is the industry standard for version control.
-Numerous tools have been developed to support code management using Git.
-These tools make it faster and more user-friendly to manage code using industry's best practice.
-As such, knowing to use Git is very valuable to anyone developing code.

-GitHub is a code hosting platform for version control and collaboration.
-Using GitHub or other similar platforms with Git for your code development allows you to safely back up your code and to open your work to collaboration.

-This how-to focuses on using both Git and GitHub together for code development and collaboration.

 ## A quick introduction
 [A quick introduction of using Git and GitHub](https://codewithchris.com/github-tutorial/) showing how to record your work with Git and connect with GitHub.